-We rely on third parties for aspects of our business.
-Our revenue for the years ended December 31, 2017 and 2016 consisted of license revenue, grant revenue and the sale of licensed reagents to third-parties for use in research and development.
+Our current revenues are derived from a concentrated customer base.
+Our revenue for the years ended December 31, 2018 and 2017 consisted primarily of license revenue.
+Two customers accounted for approximately 97% of our total revenue for the year ended December 31, 2018.
 One customer accounted for approximately 68% of our total revenue for the year ended December 31, 2017.
 No other customer accounted for more than 10% of revenue for the year ended December 31, 2017.
-Two customers accounted for approximately 68% of our total revenue for the year ended December 31, 2016.
-No other customer accounted for more than 10% of revenue for the year ended December 31, 2016.
-Future license revenue is uncertain due to the contingent nature of our licenses granted to third-parties.
-We expect grant revenue to decrease in the future as we are not currently seeking any further grant awards.
-We do not dedicate resources to sales efforts for reagents and, accordingly, future revenue from sales of reagents is uncertain and may fluctuate significantly from period to period.
+We expect future license revenue to be derived from a limited number of licensees.
+Future license revenue is uncertain due to the contingent nature of our licensee granted to third-parties.